BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 Who pays my legal costs?

+At the outset, your solicitor will explore with you the most suitable method for you.
 Let us take the worry out of your compensation claim.

-• Legal Expenses Insurance
+• Legal expenses insurance

 • Legal Aid

-Also known as a ‘Conditional Fee Agreement’, a No Win / No Fee agreement helps protect you from financial risk when making your compensation claim.
+Also known as a ‘Conditional Fee Agreement’, a No Win/No Fee agreement helps protect you from financial risk when making your compensation claim.

 If you win your claim, part of your compensation goes towards paying your legal costs.